Categories: Best OfCamp Tips

 We’ve written before about the benefits of backpacking with chia seed.
 Chia seed comes alive with flavor when paired with flaked coconut and fruit.

 Coconut Chia Peel is our most popular chia meal for a good reason.
-The combination of coconut, banana, and dates is creamy and loaded with fruit carbohydrates, protein, and fat.
-Not a fan of banana?
-Berry Chia Zinger is a delicious alternative.
+The combination of coconut, banana, mango, and dates makes for a sweet and creamy meal that is loaded with fruit carbohydrates, protein, and fat.
+Not a fan of banana or chia?
+Bear Patch Cobbler is delicious cold as is cereal!

 Cold Cereals